 When emergency strikes

 MSF considers launching an emergency intervention, in a situation where conflict, natural disaster or sudden epidemic outbreaks substantially and extensively disrupt the lives and health of people and where existing health systems are unable to cope.
-Examples of emergencies include epidemics requiring short- or medium-term interventions, such as the Nepal Earthquakes or Ebola, natural catastrophes such as floods, violent conflicts and situations where people have been forced to flee their homes and have little or no access to healthcare.
+Examples of emergencies include epidemics requiring short- or medium-term interventions, such as cyclone Idai, Ebola or violent conflicts and situations where people have been forced to flee their homes and have little or no access to healthcare.

 Support MSF’s emergency response

 When such an emergency strikes, medical needs are often serious and represent one of the first priorities for those affected.
 The ability to respond quickly and independently can mean the difference between life and death for thousands of people.
 The generous, ongoing support of donors, before and during emergencies, enables MSF to deploy medical professionals, equipment and materials very quickly in emergencies.
 With the help of our emergency fund, MSF is able to provide aid and hope to all those affected by such calamities.

 R100 can provide about 100 000 litres clean water which is enough for 5 000 people per day.
 Clean water is a vital resource, essential to the survival of people facing natural disaster, conflict or epidemics.
 Contaminated water carries life-threatening parasites and disease.
 By treating water with chlorine, MSF logisticians provide clean water to field hospitals, clinics and camps.

 R150 enables MSF can vaccinate 50 children against measles.
 Measles remains one of the leading causes of death for young children worldwide.